ddrjn/16s-rRNA-alignment/README.md

 # 16s-rRNA-alignment

 In this small project, I will describe how the samples were prepared and aligned to a template 16rDNA, and also how to use the sample visualization web app of the repo.
+The point of this is to visually see how variable regions of 16S rRNA vay between species.

 ### How to deploy web app